cosier/dimappio/README.md

 **Implemented in pure C**, Di'Mappio accesses the low level audio API(s) for OS.
 Designed for performance, it does one thing and hopes to do it well: midi mapping and routing.

+Di'Mappio runs as a **light-weight background process** inside of your **terminal**.

 Once you have established your mappings, you can route Di'Mappio's output into your favorite Digital Audio Workstation *(eg. Logic, Ableton, etc..)*

 ----